 The Committee believes that setting a target Adjusted ROE performance threshold at an appropriate level above the risk-free interest rate (by adding the incremental premium to the risk-free interest rate) establishes an incentive for executives to achieve attractive investment returns for Redwood (and align the interests of executives and stockholders in seeking this level of return), without exposing Redwood to inappropriate risk.
 If risk-free interest rates were to decline in future years, all other factors being equal, the company financial performance thresholds used in the formula for determining the company performance component of annual bonuses for executive officers would likely be lowered in recognition of the fact that reaching for the same returns in a lower interest environment would necessitate taking greater investment or other risks.
-Conversely, if risk-free interest rates were to rise significantly in future years, all other factors being equal, the company financial performance component of annual bonuses for executive officers being equal, the company financial performance thresholds used in the formal performance thresholds used in the formula for determining the company performance to rise significantly in future years, all other factors being equal, the company financial performance thresholds used in the formula for determining the company performance component of annual bonuses for executive officers would likely be increased in recognition of the fact that complishing the same returns in a higher interest rate environment would only require lower risk, lower yielding investments.
+Conversely, if risk-free interest rates were to rise significantly in future years, all other factors being equal, the company financial performance thresholds used in the formula for determining the company performance component of annual bonuses for executive officers would likely be increased in recognition of the fact that accomplishing the same returns in a higher interest rate environment would only require lower risk, lower yielding investments.
 Overall, the Committee believes that the use of a performance target that varies from year to year will provide the Committee with the ability to annually adjust compensation incentives in a manner consistent with Redwood's business model.